-Ruth Abaya, PhD, attending physician at the Children’s Hospital of Philadelphia and assistant professor of pediatrics at the University of Pennsylvania
+Ruth Abaya, MD, attending physician at the Children’s Hospital of Philadelphia and assistant professor of pediatrics at the University of Pennsylvania

 Catherine Barber, MPA, research manager of the Means Matter Campaign at the Harvard School of Public Health’s Injury Control Research Center